zzergy/zzergy/README.md

 ---

 ### :sparkles: Currently working on :sparkles:
-- [PixelPerfect](https://github.com/zzergy/pixel-craft-studio) This will be something like Photoshop where you can create pixel art
+- [PixelCraft Studio](https://github.com/zzergy/pixel-craft-studio) This will be something like Photoshop where you can create pixel art
 - [ProjectFlow Pro](https://github.com/zzergy/project-flow-pro) This is a colab with [Plamena](https://github.com/Plamena37) and we are making our own version of Jira Board

 ---